dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

       [:div {:class "signup-wrapper"}
        [:h2 "Welcome to TestChimp"]
        [:form
-        [email-input]]])))
+        [email-input email-address]]])))
 {% endhighlight %}

 Notice how we also changed home-page now to return a function.
-Reagent requires that if we do any setup via lets etc., we return a function (or a thunk as SICP would call it) that returns the elements we want.
+Reagent requires that if we do any setup via lets etc., we return a function that in turn returns the elements we want.
 This just sets up the lexical scoping up front.

 Also, we now have this email-form component inside a form tag.
 What's up with that?
 That's component composing in reagent!
 Isn't it sweet?
 I can easily build and compose components to make simple, modular ui elements.
 Let's now define this email-form component.